 Heather M. Maranges is a doctoral candidate in the Social Psychology program at Florida State University.
 In her research, she examines various processes that drive moral cognition and the nature and implications of self-control, particularly for social and moral cognitive processes.
-Heather not only employs traditional experimental and individual difference methods but also leverages diverse theories and methods, including those of relationship research, philosophy, and neuroscience, to understand how people arrive at their social and moral judgments.
+Heather not only employs traditional experimental and individual difference methods but also leverages diverse theories and methods, including those of relationship research, philosophy, neuroscience, and genetics to understand how people arrive at their social and moral judgments.
 Her research has been featured in Huffington Post, Consumer Affairs, MSN, and Science Daily.

 In her current work, Heather explores moral cognitive processes and the centrality of self-control in them.
 Her research demonstrates that high self-control is associated with less moral temptation and with diverse, often countervailing moral concerns, such as avoiding harm and maximizing outcomes.
 Her work also highlights that people appear to understand the importance of self-control for morality and therefore make inferences about others' self-control abilities to inform attributions of morality and trustworthiness.